Lesson 2 of the beginner guide

 Cut and withdrawn threads for hardanger lesson

-When you reach the Kloster blocks at the end of the row, thread the needle up through the back of the nearest block to reach the starting point for the next row.
-This row will finish at the point marked A on your chart.
+Moving Between Bars: At the end of each row, pass the needle through the back of the nearest Kloster block to reach the starting point for the next diagonal row.

 It is important to make sure that all four loops in the dove's eye cross in the same direction to keep things neat.